wmcbrine/PDCurses/sdl1/README.md

 file) can be set via the environment variable PDC_ICON, and falls back to "pdcicon.bmp", and then to the built-in icon from deficon.h.
 The built-in icon is the PDCurses logo, as seen in ../x11/little_icon.xbm.
-The SDL docs say that the icon must be 32x32, at least for use with MS Windows.

 If pdc_screen is preinitialized (see below), PDCurses does not attempt to set the icon.